SLO | EN

 Content (Syllabus outline)

 1. BASICS ?
-Problem background definition related to energy efficient construction ?
+Problem background definition: Environmental crisis and climate change ?
+Sustainable Buildings versus Energy Efficient Buildings ?
 Legislation framework ?
 Definition of terms related to building energy performance (heat conduction and storage, U-value, energy flows, energy need for heating and cooling) ?
 Energy label and energy certification ?
 Low-energy standard definition 2.
 TIMBER CONSTRUCTION ?
 Building material: timber ?
 Building materials: glass ?
 Construction industry and environment ?
 Structural systems of timber buildings 3.
 DESIGN ?
 Energy efficient design basics ?
 Spatial influence on building design (climate conditions, macro-, meso- and micro-climate, construction density, open areas design, green areas, traffic infrastructure) ?
 Passive design strategies (building proportions and form, envelope, orientation, glazing, solar exposure, shading, natural ventilation, natural heating and cooling) ?
 Active design strategies – active systems (energy sources, active systems for heating and cooling, heat recovery ventilation, systems for energy generation) ?
 Principles of energy efficient building operation (residential and public buildings) 4.
 BEST PRACTICE EXAMPLES

 Learning and teaching methods